CDMcGwire/othnell/src/pages/core/index.md

   Wit and the nature of the action you are attempting to compel them to.
 Your starting wager is equal to your Charisma bonus.

-## Advantage
+## Acting with Advantage

-For cases where the exact situation warrants modifiers beyond base stats.
-Pretty much lifted off 5e but applies differently to each 'Core' mechanic.

-- **Clash Rolls)** Character with advantage goes up one die, other character goes down one.
-Vice versa for disadvantage.
-Adv/Dis applies once to all parties or not at all.
+Sometimes the specific situation of an action will stack in the player's favor or disfavor.
+Since it would be cumbersome (if not impossible) to figure out and determine the precise effect of every little environment condition, this game opts to take a simple approach of more binary Advantage/Disadvantage mechanic.

+If the DM thinks the context of your action would make it significantly easier than normal, then they'll give the acting player **Advantage (Adv)**.
+If the DM thinks the situation makes performing the action significantly harder, they'll give the player **Disadvantage (Dis)**.

+Advantage and Disadvantage then effect the action based on its mechanic in the following ways:

+- **Clash Rolls)** A player with advantage increases their die rank by two.
+A player with disadvantage decreases their die rank by two.
-- **Skill Checks)** A character with advantage adds an additional card to their hand before playing or drawing.
+- **Skill Checks)** A player with advantage adds an additional card to their hand before playing or drawing.
 A character with disadvantage removes one card from their hand.
-- **Memory Pulls)** Character with advantage may elect to redraw each of their cards once, discarding the original.
+- **Memory Pulls)** A player with advantage may elect to redraw each of their cards once, discarding the original.
 A character with disadvantage must match rank.
-- **Cognitive Load)** Advantage doubles the value of the character's points/tokens.
-Disadvantage halves them.
+- **Cognitive Load)** Advantage halves the cost of the requested information.
-- **Charisma)** If actor has advantage, target has disadvantage and vice versa.
+  Disadvantage doubles the cost.